ElasticadINC/native-android-sdk/README.md

 Dependency
 ===========
 NativeAd Android SDK uses the new Google Advertising ID  to identify application users and is not using the legacy  android ID for this scope, to be compliant with the new [Google Play policy](https://support.google.com/googleplay/android-developer/answer/6048248).
-In order to do this, you will have to add [Google Play Service project](http://developer.android.com/google/play-services/setup.html) as a dependency to EANativeAd SDK
+In order to do this, you will have to add [Google Play Service project](http://developer.android.com/google/play-services/setup.html) as a dependency to NativeAd SDK.

 Quickstart
 ===========